 - Refrigerator: In the fridge, it can stay good for 3 to 5 days as long as it is properly cooled before transferring into an airtight container.

 - Freezer: To extend the shelf life, you can freeze it and it will stay good for 10 to 12 months.
-Put them first in freezer bags or plastic containers with a sprinkle of lemon juice to prevent it from oxidizing and discoloring.
+Put them first in freezer bags or plastic containers with a sprinkle of lemon juice to prevent them from oxidizing and discoloring.
 Again, cool completely before storing.

 - To reheat: Thaw in the fridge and it will keep for 3 to 4 days but if thawed directly using the microwave or in water, consume immediately.
 The easiest way to reheat is using the microwave, just add a little bit of cream.